ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

 ```

 ### Escape sequences
-- Sometimes you will need to use special characters or formatting in strings that can't be entered the same way as you would in a word processor.
+- What happens if we need a double quotation mark inside of your string?
+Sometimes you will need to use special characters or formatting in strings that can't be entered the same way as you would in a word processor.
 In these cases, you use "escape sequences".
 - Syntax: backslash + letter (e.g., `"\n"`).
 - Examples: